-The report is organized as follows: Section 3 Data and Methodology discusses the data sources, model assumptions, and methodology for this study.
+The report is organized as follows: Section 3 discusses the data sources, model assumptions, and methodology for this study.
 Section 4 presents the economic impact assessment from the Authority's Program expenditure; it then qualitatively discusses investments the Authority has made to support local community programs.
-Section 5 Methodological Appendices provides additional technical details on calculation steps and methodology applied.
+Section 5 discusses the economic impact assessment of the total projected program expenditures for each project segment within the entire Phase 1 planned expenditures to completion.
+Section 6 provides additional technical details on calculation steps and methodology applied.